 LBBW Landesbank Baden-Württemberg is both an universal bank and a commercial bank with a regional focus.

-Landesbank Baden-Württemberg has total assets of around EUR 266 billion (as at 31 December 2014) and a staff of approx. 11,100 within the Group.
+Landesbank Baden-Württemberg has total assets of around EUR 234 billion (as at 31 December 2015) and a staff of approx. 11,120 within the Group.
 Its head offices are located in Stuttgart, Karlsruhe, Mannheim and Mainz.
-LBBW is guided by the needs of its domestic customers.

-Its three customer-driven banks - BW-Bank, LBBW Rheinland-Pfalz Bank and LBBW Sachsen Bank - allow LBBW to offer the full array of business services provided by a large bank in around 200 branches across Germany, while also drawing on extensive regional roots.
+Its three customer-driven banks - BW-Bank, LBBW Rheinland-Pfalz Bank and LBBW Sachsen Bank - allow LBBW to offer the full array of business services provided by a large bank across Germany, while also drawing on extensive regional roots.
 Within the state capital Stuttgart, BW-Bank fulfils the role of a municipal savings bank for LBBW.

 LBBW's business model is based on five pillars and comprises the following areas of business: corporate customers, private customers, savings banks, real estate financing and financial markets.
 BW-Bank, LBBW Rheinland-Pfalz Bank and LBBW Sachsen Bank as dependent institutions with their own market presence form the three strong regional pillars in the Group's business with private and corporate customers.

 LBBW also supports both their own corporate customers and those of the affiliated savings banks with their international activities.
 Branches and representative offices around the world provide support through their country expertise, market knowledge and finance solutions.
 In addition, LBBW has German Centres in Beijing, Singapore, Mexico City, Delhi.Gurgaon and Moscow, which provide advice to German corporate customers on market entry and make available offices and networks on site.